 I think I fell in love with this delicious way to eat them when we were in Rome making pizza with the famous pizza man, Gabriele Bonci.
 We made a white pizza, or “pizza bianca” as it’s called in Rome, topped with a chickpea puree, olive oil and sauteed cicoria.

 It was so simple, but so good.
 At that moment I was hooked on the cicoria.

-Here in America we have dandelion greens which are about as close as you can get to Roman cicoria.
-If you’re looking for the perfect vegetable side dish or something different to add to your frittata or pizza, this is the recipe for you.
+Here in North America we have dandelion greens which are about as close as you can get to Roman cicoria.
+If you’re looking for the perfect healthy food, vegetable side dish, or something different to add to your frittata or pizza, this is the recipe for you.

 The Greens.
 First you’re going to need a bunch of fresh dandelion greens.
 Not every supermarket will have them.
 I’ve always had good luck finding them at Whole Foods rather than any other grocery store.
 Remember, they might be listed as “cicoria.”
 If you can’t find them there, check out any of your local farmers markets.

 Olive Oil.
 You’re also going to need olive oil.
 It doesn’t have to be the most expensive one, but a good quality olive oil from Italy or Greece is perfect for this dish.